top of page

 Voices for Children offers multiple pre-service training courses with both daytime and evening sessions available throughout the year.

-Please note - applications must be submitted prior to September 15th at 4:30 pm to participate in the September 2023 pre-training class.
+Please note - applications must be submitted by May 28, 2024 at 4:30 pm to participate in the

 Session 2